 4. Court of Justice

-Trias politica comes from Roman laws and the British constitutional system (monarch, parliaments, courts).
-The tripartite system has evolved from Roman laws and senate.
+The idea of trias politica (Charles Montesquieu, 1748, a French judge) comes from Roman laws and the British constitutional system (monarch, parliaments, courts).
+The tripartite system (consuls, senate, and assemblies) has evolved from the Roman system.

 |5.
 European Commission|